topcue/crypto-with-R/README.md

 ## Index
   - [Overview](#overview)
   - [Getting Started](#getting-started)
-## About this project
-Crypto algorithms implemented using R.

 ## Overview
+- Crypto algorithms implemented using R.
 - **AES**, **RSA**, **DH key exchange**, and **MAC(Message Authentication Code)** were implemented using R.
 - It can be used if necessary for data analysis(maybe..).